 How important is it to attend rehearsals?

-WCSO is looking for the dedicated amatuer musician who can make a committment of a year or longer.
-As stated in our By-Laws, the orchestra was founded to provide the amatuer musician an opportunity to perform in a professional concert environment.
-The orchestra requires long term dedication to learn the repertoire of music in order to provide our audiences with quality entertainment.
+WCSO is looking for the dedicated amateur musician who can make a commitment of a year or longer.
+As stated in our By-Laws, the orchestra was founded to provide the amateur musician an opportunity to perform in a professional concert environment.
+The orchestra requires long-term dedication to learn the repertoire of music in order to provide our audiences with quality entertainment.

 Do I have to audition for the orchestra?

-Auditions are on a ‘as needed’ basis.
-Normally, Dr. Rainey visits with the prospective musician to determine their musical background, strengths, and current playing ability.
+Auditions are on an ‘as needed’ basis.
+Normally, the prospective musician’s application is reviewed to determine their musical background, strengths, and current playing ability.
 Prospective musicians often sit in with the orchestra during a practice to determine whether they feel they would be able to meet the level of performance required of the members of the Orchestra.
 If there are numerous individuals interested in one section, then auditions may be held to determine who will fill the spot.
-This will be done before a small audition committee, and interested individuals will recieve music to prepare at least two weeks in advance.
+This will be done before a small audition committee, and interested individuals will receive music to prepare at least two weeks in advance.

 How good a musician do I have to be to participate with WCSO?